cristan/unlocode.info/README.md

 ?>
 ```

 Also, the database needs to be filled.
 You can use the CSV import in phpMyAdmin for this.
 You can use [datasets/un-locode](https://github.com/datasets/un-locode) for as a source of the CSVs.
+I've added indices to country, location, subdivision and IATA.